 Read next: The best view in Sedona - Devil’s Bridge

-How does Waterholes canyon compare to Upper and Lower Antelope Canyon?
+How does Waterhole canyon compare to Upper and Lower Antelope Canyon?

-Whilst not as deep or awe-inspiring as either Antelope Canyon, Waterholes makes up for it with its quiet serenity.
-And don’t get us wrong, Waterholes is still breathtaking, it’s just we found that the taller canyon walls at Upper in particular, but also Lower Antelope had that edge when it comes to wow factor.
+Whilst not as deep or awe-inspiring as either Antelope Canyon, Waterhole Canyon makes up for it with its quiet serenity.
+And don’t get us wrong, Waterhole Canyon is still breathtaking, it’s just we found that the taller canyon walls at Upper in particular, but also Lower Antelope had that edge when it comes to wow factor.

-At Waterholes you are not going to face the noise and crowds found at either Antelope Canyon, allowing you the time to explore the canyon properly and the chance to take photographs in your own time.
-Tours are limited to 15 people per group in Waterholes and the groups are spread out.
+At Waterhole you are not going to face the noise and crowds found at either Antelope Canyon, allowing you the time to explore the canyon properly and the chance to take photographs in your own time.
+Tours are limited to 15 people per group in Waterhole Canyon and the groups are spread out.
 Just google “Antelope Canyon tours” and watch a few Youtube videos and you’ll see just how crowded it gets!

 Read next: Death Valley Hikes with epic views